xspanger3770/GlobalQuake/README.md

 * Make sure you have the latest version of Java installed.
 [Download Java](https://www.oracle.com/java/technologies/downloads/)
 * Put the JAR file to the location where you want the application data to be stored
 * Run GlobalQuake by executing `java -jar [filename].jar` using your terminal/command line or simply double click it (Windows)
+* You can also add `-Xms8G -Xmx8G` parameters to specify the maximum RAM allocation
+* Experimental: by adding `-Dsun.java2d.opengl=True`, you can improve your FPS

 ## System Requirements